archiecrewgee/archies-standard-library/README.md

 add instance based heap in memory actually do the array type
     maybe make general buffer with fifo, stack design and basic array; what about linked lists???

+    TALK ABOUT AVOIDING CONSTS IN STRUCTS TO GIVE USER FREEDOm